luxeengine/luxe-docs/docs/tutorial/curve-animation.md

  - `visible` - the one we're adding
  - `terminal` - which we used to fetch the terminals
  - `player` - which we used to fetch the player
+ - `firefly` - which we used to find firelies

 A `static` method in a class is called on the class itself, in other words, you use `Name.visible` to access the method.
 The method returns a _constant_ value, it's returning a string directly to use.